Societal Relevance

 Public Lectures and Research Impact

 I am very excited about delivering public lectures and sharing my research implications not only with fellow economists, but also with policy makers, colleagues from other disciplines and the wider public.
-I delivered keynote speeches at the Polish Conference of Cultural Economics (slides) in Warsaw, at the International Conference on Cultural Heritage in Pisa, I spoke at a general public conferences on Cultural and Media Economics, invited by the French Cultural Ministry, on Economic History and Economic Policy, invited by the National Bank of France, and at the interdisciplinary conference "Genius for Sale!", invited by the University of Oxford.
+I delivered keynote speeches at the Polish Conference of Cultural Economics (slides) in Warsaw, Accounting History Review Conference at the Edge Hill University, and International Conference on Cultural Heritage in Pisa, I spoke at a general public conferences on Cultural and Media Economics, invited by the French Cultural Ministry, on Economic History and Economic Policy, invited by the National Bank of France, and at the interdisciplinary conference "Genius for Sale!", invited by the University of Oxford.

 Manifest of a Scholar